jarkman/mac_address_blinkenlights/README.md

 # mac_address_blinkenlights
-Generate Neopixel patterns from wifi MAC addresses
+Generate blinky patterns from wifi MAC addresses, on (a) Neopixel ropelight and (b) PWMed RGB LED strip

 Runs in Lua on ESP8266, I used an Weimos D1 Mini.